nathanls2304/nathanls2304.github.io/projects/sar.md

 ### Inter-Satellite Links (ISL)

-The constellation architecture incorporated **inter-satellite links (ISLs)** to improve data routing efficiency and reduce reliance on immediate ground contact.
+The constellation architecture incorporated inter-satellite links to improve data routing efficiency and reduce reliance on immediate ground contact.
 ISLs enable satellites with limited ground visibility to relay data through neighboring spacecraft with active downlink opportunities.

 Key considerations included:
 - Use of high-data-rate SDR-based transceivers for inter-satellite communication